-Sampeng Lane at Soi Wanit 1 is Bangkok’s famous wholesale market where you can find inexpensive clothing, costumes, textiles, sewing supplies, hair accessories, plush and plastic toys, Christmas decor, bags, stationery and a whole lot more.
+Sampeng Lane at Soi Wanit 1 is Bangkok’s famous wholesale market where you can find inexpensive clothing, costumes, textiles, sewing supplies, hair accessories, plush and plastic toys, everything you need for Chinese New Year, Halloween, Christmas and pretty much any other celebration you may need decorations for, and a whole lot more!
 For many parents, it’s a great place to source craft supplies, such as glitter, pom-poms, felt sheets, ribbons, buttons, stickers and sensory bin items, as well as a variety of trinkets for class gifts or birthday party favour bags, including the paper/plastic bags themselves!

 Open 7 days a week, from roughly 8.30am to 5pm, the narrow lane houses numerous shops, under a curved roof in some sections.
 Its side alleys and streets also feature lots of small shops and stalls (where prices are generally lower than those on the main strip).
 The market is ideal for those buying in bulk, and some stores will only sell multiple items.